 Laporte is a very small town located in the state of Colorado.
 With a population of 2,409 people and just one neighborhood, Laporte is the 129th largest community in Colorado.

-Laporte is a blue-collar town, with 40.30% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Laporte, you'll notice that it is more blue-collar than most other communities in America.
+40.30% of Laporte’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Laporte is a town of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Laporte who work in office and administrative support (10.06%), healthcare (8.70%), and healthcare suport services (5.51%).

 And if you like science, one thing you'll find is that Laporte has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-The education level of Laporte citizens is substantially higher than the typical US community, as 32.84% of adults in Laporte have at least a bachelor's degree.
+The overall education level of Laporte citizens is substantially higher than the typical US community, as 32.84% of adults in Laporte have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Laporte in 2022 was $37,947, which is middle income relative to Colorado, and upper middle income relative to the rest of the US.
 This equates to an annual income of $151,788 for a family of four.
 However, Laporte contains both very wealthy and poor people as well.